-How to protect your DSLR camera lens
+How to protect your camera lens

-This guide will help you discover some handy hacks against these sources of damage, so your investment will maintain its value for many, many years.
+Our tips will help you discover some handy hacks against these sources of damage, so your investment will maintain its value for many, many years.

 How to store camera lens in a bag